 The AWA is scored differently.
 Both of the sections are read by a human reader and a computerized essay-scoring engine.
 Each one assigns the essays a value from zero to six.
 If the human and computer score differ by more than one point, then a second human reader is brought in to determine the final score.
 Human readers are specially trained college and university faculty members.
 If you believe your AWA section was scored incorrectly, you can ask for a rescore up to six months after your test date.

 The Total Scaled Score is an overall score with 200 being the lowest and 800 being the highest.
 Since there are only 60 points in each multiple-choice section and six points in the AWA section, the total scale score is another scaled assessment of overall skill level, not a total of right and wrong answers.

 Two-thirds of GMAT test-takers score between 400 and 600 and only 10 percent get 700 or above [source: TestMasters].
 The median score (which exactly half of test-takers get above or below) is 550.

-For more information on standardized tests and higher education, look at the links on the next page.
+For more information on standardized tests and higher education, look at the links below.

 - Bradshaw, Della.
 "More students take GMAT."
 Financial Times.
 December 17, 2009http://www.ft.com/cms/s/0/751050e2-eb30-11de-bc99-00144feab49a,dwp_uuid=02e16f4a-46f9-11da-b8e5-00000e2511c8.html